iterative/dvc.org/content/docs/command-reference/plots/diff.md

 - `-y <field>` - field name for the Y axis data.
 The last column or field found in the `targets` is used by default.

-- `--x-label <text>` - X axis title.
+- `--x-label <text>` - X axis label.
 The X field name is the default.

-- `--y-label <text>` - Y axis title.
+- `--y-label <text>` - Y axis label.
 The Y field name is the default.

 - `--title <text>` - plot title.